le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

 # Summary

-Indexes are a common way to enhance database performance.
-An index allows the database server to find and retrieve specific rows much faster than it could do without an index.
+Indexes are common way to enhance database performance.
+Index allows the database server to find and retrieve specific rows much faster than it can be without an index.
 But indexes also add overhead to the database system as a whole, so they should be used sensibly.

 *That’s all folks!* Thank you for reading till the end.